Cooperly/v2flags/README.md

 > –-nogui

-Forces games like minecraft to not display the funky gui, does not matter in non graphical enviroments, I personally remove this flag when running JVM servers on my machine.
+Forces games like minecraft to not display the funky gui, does not matter in non graphical enviroments.

 <br>